cnlpete/candybox/README.md

 2. Install the vendor packages afterwards: `php composer.phar install` or `php composer.phar install --dev` if you would like have the possibility to run tests.
 3. Configure your website settings at "app/config/Candy.inc.php" and start uploading all files.
 4. Execute the "/install/index.php" file.
+If an error occurs it might be, that you have to give CHMOD 777 to `app/cache` and `app/compile`.
 5. Follow the instructions and make sure, you delete the install folder after installation.
-6. If you want to use compressed CSS and JS, make sure the template folders are writeable (775) and start the compressor via console: `php tools/minify/index.php`.
+6. If you want to use compressed CSS and JS, make sure the template folders are writeable and start the compressor via console: `php tools/minify/index.php`.
 This will compress the actual JS and CSS rendered by your DEVELOPMENT enviroment.

 Update
 ------------------------------------------------------------------------------------------------------------------------